 - Change as little as possible from your normal routine.
 This isn’t the week to try anything new.
 Go to bed at your usual time, eat the same things, wear the same running shoes and gear, etc. Try not to add anything new into your training regimen.

 - Don’t worry about fitting in a missed workout or run the week before the race.
 All the work is done.
 Your fitness is there.
 You won’t see any fitness gains and only risk wearing yourself out before the race.
 Rest is more important at this time.

 - Mentally prepare for the race!
-Kim (@trackclubbabe) mentioned this in her post last week as well.
-It doesn’t matter how hard you train or how fit you are, you are going to hurt at some point (probably around miles 17-23).
+It doesn’t matter how hard you’ve trained or how fit you are, you are going to hurt at some point (probably around miles 17-23).
 Try to get comfortable with being uncomfortable and it makes those miles a little more bearable!

 - NUTRITION IS KEY!
 3 days before the race is when you want to increase your carb intake to about 70% with a 15% split for protein and fats.
 This helps ensure glycogen stores are completely topped off for the race.
 Don’t be surprised if you gain a couple of pounds during your carbo loading— your body stores 2.6 grams of water for every gram of glycogen (Runner’s World).
-You want to aim for mostly whole carb sources of foods— sweet potatoes, quinoa, oats, bananas, berries, & brown rice.
+You want to aim for mostly whole food carb sources: sweet potatoes, quinoa, oats, bananas, berries, & brown rice.
 The day before the race, you want to aim for your biggest meal to be at lunch time.
 It’s important to plan that out so that your lunch can be properly digested and carbs are able to be used.
-Try not to overdo it at dinner- you want to avoid any GI distress before your race!
+Try not to overdo it at dinner.
+You want to avoid any GI distress before your race!

 Let me know if you have any questions or anything to add.
-Off to Park City to run BIG COTTONWOOD!
+Happy Running!